 Laurisilva is a type of almost exclusive rainforest in Europe in Azores, Madeira and the western Canary Islands.
 Although numbered patches due to local micro-climates in areas of the UK, Ireland, Galicia and Los Alcornocales in Cádiz persist, the largest and best preserved forests are found in these islands.

-While still farther north than the usual strip, they have grown due to very specific conditions:
+While still farther north than the usual strip, they have grown due to very specific conditions and circumstances:

 - All these islands are in the Atlantic Ocean, in heat and high humidity conditions, which cause very dense fog banks.

 - Being volcanic islands, they are very vertical (La Palma is the most vertical island in the world in relation to its size) and steep, so the fog is trapped in the multiple ridges that form the island relief.
 To save these mountain walls, fog can do nothing but to move up quickly to cooler altitudes, condensing as dew.

 - The vegetation has developed a way to absorb water directly from the dew trapped in their leaves and stems, in addition to the water absorbed by the roots.
 Thus any moisture that accompanies the fog is used.